-With Frank Sinatra calling it “the greatest love song of the past 50 years,” The Beatles’ 1969 hit single “Something” is … really something!
-George Harrison is said to have been inspired by the concept of universal love.
+With Frank Sinatra calling it “the greatest love song of the past 50 years,” The Beatles’ 1969 hit single “Something” is … really something! the concept of universal love inspired George Harrison.
 And his expressive guitar solo is widely regarded as one of the greatest ever.

 “Your Song” was Elton John’s first big hit, having first appeared as the B-side to “Take Me to the Pilot” in 1970.
-With its arching melody and its beautiful composition, “Your Song” has been characterized by music critic Bill Janovitz as a “near-perfect song.”
+With its arching melody and its beautiful composition; Music critic Bill Janovitz characterized “Your Song” as a “near-perfect song.”

 Recorded by Commodores frontman Lionel Richie and soul diva Diana Ross for the 1981 film by the same name, “Endless Love” hovered around the top of the pop singles chart for 27 weeks.
 It remains iconic today, sitting at No. 1 on Billboard’s list of 40 Biggest Duets of All Time.

 Nobel laureate Bob Dylan wrote this gentle ballad.
 Although, Billy Joel released it before appearing on Dylan’s 1997 album Time Out of Mind.
 While it has been a hit for the likes of Garth Brookes and Kelly Clarkson, newcomer Adele took “Make You Feel My Love” to new heights in 2008 with her passionate vocals and dreamy delivery.